 I have always been frustrated at the limited variety and disappointing quality of supermarket produce.
 So, when I discovered the Farmer's Market, there was no turning back.
-There, I found a seemingly endlessly rotating array of fresh and ripe fruits and vegetables sold by skillful and proud farmers and artisans, and displayed like works of art.
+There, I found a seemingly endlessly rotating array of fresh and ripe fruits and vegetables.
+Most are sold by skillful and proud farmers and artisans, and displayed like works of art.
+At least for me, that doesn't make a healthy diet exciting.

-There are so many reasons I love the Farmer's Market, and it has definitely influenced my interest and focus on eating more fruits and vegetables, but I'm not going to sugar coat it.
+There are so many reasons I love the Farmer's Market, and it has definitely influenced my interest and focus on eating more fruits and vegetables.
+However, I won't sugar coat it.
 Shopping at a farmer’s market has many upsides but does require you to do some research and change some habits.
 It's totally worth it.

 Jump to:

-Here are tips I've learned over the years that have made it into a healthy, exciting, and delicious adventure, and a core part of my journey to prevent chronic disease.
+Here are tips I've learned over the years that have made it into a healthy, exciting, and delicious adventure.
+It's also a core part of my journey to prevent chronic disease.

 What You'll Love About Shopping at the Farmer's Market

 - It's an Open Air Market: Shopping in an open air market gives you room to breathe and enjoy the weather as you navigate through the market.
-On spring, summer, and early autumn days, it's just plain glorious; in the winter, or on rainy days, it's just a reflection on the process of farming itself.
-Different crops thrive in different seasons and different climates.
+On spring, summer, and early autumn days, it can be glorious.
+In the winter, it can be rainy and cold.
+Just as different crops thrive in different seasons and different climates, you figure out how to enjoy it.
 We're all a part of the cycle.

 - It Builds Community and Connection: There is a dedicated community of shoppers that include chefs from local restaurants, home cooks, small business owners, food writers, restaurant owners, and just regular folks like you and me who just really want to enjoy the best fruits and vegetables available.